Invention of the integrated circuit: Two inventors: Kilby and Noyce

 In 1984, the two-inventor version has been further supported by Thomas Reid in "The Chip: How Two Americans Invented the Microchip and Launched a Revolution".
-The book was reprinted up to 2008.
 Robert Wright of The New York Times criticized Reid for a lengthy description of the supporting characters involved in the invention, yet the contributions of Lehovec and Last were not mentioned, and Jean Hoerni appears in the book only as a theorist who consulted Noyce.

 Paul Ceruzzi in "A History of Modern Computing" (2003) also repeated the two-inventor story and stipulated that "Their invention, dubbed at first Micrologic, then the Integrated Circuit by Fairchild, was simply another step along this path" (of miniaturization demanded by the military programs of the 1950s).
 Referring to the prevailing in the literature opinion, he put forward the decision of Noyce to use the planar process of Hoerni, who paved the way for the mass production of ICs, but was not included in the list of IC inventors.
 Ceruzzi did not cover the invention of isolation of IC components.

 In 2000, the Nobel Committee awarded the Nobel Prize in Physics to Kilby "for his part in the invention of the integrated circuit".
 Noyce died in 1990 and thus could not be nominated; when asked during his life about the prospects of the Nobel Prize he replied "They don't give Nobel Prizes for engineering or real work".
 Because of the confidentiality of the Nobel nomination procedure, it is not known whether other IC inventors had been considered.
 Saxena argued that the contribution of Kilby was pure engineering rather than basic science, and thus his nomination violated the will of Alfred Nobel.

 The two-inventor version persisted through the 2010s.
 Its variation puts Kilby in front, and considers Noyce as an engineer who improved the Kilby's invention.
 Fred Kaplan in his popular book "1959: The Year Everything Changed" (2010) spends eight pages on the IC invention and assigns it to Kilby, mentioning Noyce only in a footnote and neglecting Hoerni and Last.

-Revision of the canonical version
+Later revisionism

-In the late 1990s and 2000s a series of books presented the IC invention beyond the simplified two-person story:

-In 1998, Michael Riordan and Lillian Hoddson described in detail the events leading to the invention of Kilby in their book "Crystal Fire: The Birth of the Information Age".
+In the late 1990s and 2000s, a series of books presented the IC invention beyond the simplified two-person story.
+In 1998, Michael Riordan and Lillian Hoddson detailed the events leading to the invention of Kilby in "Crystal Fire: The Birth of the Information Age".
 However, they stopped on that invention.

-Leslie Berlin in her biography of Robert Noyce (2005) included the events unfolding at Fairchild and critically evaluated the contribution of Kilby.
+In her 2005 biography of Robert Noyce, Leslie Berlin included the events unfolding at Fairchild and critically evaluated the contribution of Kilby.
 According to Berlin, the connecting wires "precluded the device from being manufactured in any quantity" which "Kilby was well aware" of.